boshtannik/embedded-nano-mesh/README.md

 actions like send, receive, broadcast, ping-pong, and send message with transaction.
 The `Node` should be constantly updated by call its `update` method, it - does all internal work:
-- routes packets trough the network, transits packets that were sent to other devices
+- routes packets trough the network, transits packets that were sent to other devices, handles `lifetime` of packets.
 - handles special packets like `ping` and `pong`, or any kind of transaction one.
 - saves received packets that wil lbe available trough `receive` method.
 - sends packets, that are in the `send` queue.

-To initialize a `Node`, you need to provide two values:
+To initialize a `Node`, you need to provide `NodeConfig` with values:
-- `ExactAddressType`: Represents the device's identification address in the node pool.
+- `ExactAddressType`: Sets the device's identification address in the node pool.
-- `listen_period`: A value in milliseconds that determines how long the device will wait before transmitting on the network to prevent network congestion.
+- `listen_period`: Sets period in milliseconds that determines how long the device will wait before transmitting on the network.
+It prevents network congestion.

 You can regulate the number of hops that the packet will be able to make - by configuring the `lifetime` during making the send